maxgenovesi/asteroids/README.md

 # asteroids
-Simple game re-creation of the game Asteroids in Zig
+Simple re-creation of the game Asteroids in Zig